cleanflight/cleanflight/capstone2019/docs/reports/weekly_progress_reports/progress_report_week6.md

 - Email Michal for the Friday meeting
 - Continue with min port (goal with compiling sample program)

-### Challenges:
+## Challenges:

 - Midterms

-- ### Notes:
+## Notes:

-- #### General Notes:
+### General Notes:

-- Giving Project Proposal presentation at Galois Inc. Friday, Feb.
-21
-- Update from Michal - amazon cart with drone kit and other items arrive 2/18.
+Giving Project Proposal presentation at Galois Inc. Friday, Feb.
+21 (Canceled) Update from Michal - amazon cart with drone kit and other items arrive 2/18.
 Also, the sifive boards should be available by 2/21